-Rocks have attracted visitors to Arches National Park for thousands of years.
+People have come to the area that is now Arches National Park for thousands of years.
 The earliest visitors weren't just sight-seeing, though.
 Hunter-gatherers migrated into the area about 10,000 years ago at the end of an Ice Age.
 As they explored Courthouse Wash and the Salt Valley area, they found pockets of chert and chalcedony: two forms of microcrystalline quartz perfect for making stone tools.
 Chipping or knapping these rocks into dart points, knives, and scrapers, they created debris piles that are still visible to the trained eye.

-The Fremont were contemporaries of the ancestral Puebloans who lived just to the northwest.
-Distinctions between the two cultures are blurry, though certain characteristics of Fremont rock art, pottery, and other artifacts clearly demonstrate the existence of different technologies and traditions.
+The Fremont-era cultures were contemporaries of the ancestral Puebloans who lived just to the northwest.
+Distinctions between the two cultures are blurry, though certain characteristics of Fremont-era rock markings, pottery, and other artifacts clearly demonstrate the existence of different technologies and traditions.

-As the ancestral Puebloan people were leaving, nomadic Shoshonean peoples such as the Ute and Paiute entered the area and were here to meet the first Europeans in 1776.
-The petroglyph panel near Wolfe Ranch is believed to have some Ute images since it shows people on horseback, and horses were adopted by the Utes only after they were introduced by the Spanish.
+As the ancestral Puebloan people were leaving, nomadic Shoshonean peoples such as the Ute and Paiute entered the area and were here to meet the first Europeans.
+The petroglyph panel near Wolfe Ranch is believed to have some Ute images since it shows people on horseback, and horses were quickly adopted by the Utes after being re-introduced to this continent by the Spanish.